Lord Zoltan: Keystone State Wrestling Alliance (2013–2018)

 On March 29, 2014, Jugan entered the Keystone State Wrestling Alliance's 7th annual Joe Abby Memorial Tournament.
 He defeated The Bulldozer in the semi-finals and "Dr. Devastation" Lou Martin in the finals to win the tournament.
 On May 31 at "MAYhem 2014", Jugan teamed with Justin Sane and Bob Atlas to defeat Sniper, Blood Beast and "Nasty" Nick Crabe in a 6-man tag team match.
 On July 5, Zoltan appeared on Mid Ohio Valley Wrestling's "Cage Rage", its first-ever show in Marietta, Ohio.
 On July 28, Jugan defeated Lou Martin in a "Loser Wears a Chicken Suit" match at "Heat Wave Havoc 2014".

 KSWA Hall of Famer Ken Jugan (Lord Zoltan) faced another battle with cancer in 2018, but succeeded after surgery and follow-up procedures.
 A multi-promotional fundraising event was hosted in August, 2018.
 More than $5,300 was raised in the last Western Pennsylvania professional wrestling “Super Show” since Jugan's own Deaf Wrestlefest fundraisers.
 Lord Zoltan's last in-ring wrestling match was with the KSWA in February, 2018.

 Personal life

-Jugan lives with his wife Rosa in Glassport, Pennsylvania.
-They have two sons, Adam and Blaise, who are deaf; both are alumni of the Western Pennsylvania School for the Deaf where Deaf Wrestlefest was held.
-Jugan is employed as an administrative assistant for the Allegheny County Court of Common Pleas.
+Jugan is divorced from his wife Rosa from Glassport, Pennsylvania.
+They have two sons, Adam and Blaise, who are deaf; both are alumni of the Western Pennsylvania School for the Deaf, where Deaf Wrestlefest was held.
+Jugan is retired as an administrative assistant for the Allegheny County Court of Common Pleas.